WebAssembly/binaryen/README.md

  * **Compile** asm.js to WebAssembly, which together with [Emscripten](http://emscripten.org) which compiles C and C++ to asm.js, gives you a complete compiler toolchain from C and C++ to WebAssembly.
 This passes all of the relevant part of Emscripten's test suite (everything but some odd Emscripten features like split memory).
  * **Polyfill** WebAssembly, by running it in the interpreter compiled to JavaScript, if the browser does not yet have native support.

 To provide those capabilities, Binaryen has a simple and flexible API for **representing and processing** WebAssembly modules.
-The interpreter, validator, pretty-printer, etc. are built on that foundation.
-The core of this is in [wasm.h](https://github.com/WebAssembly/binaryen/blob/master/src/wasm.h), which contains classes that define a WebAssembly module, and tools to process those.
-For a simple example of how to use Binaryen, see [test/example/find_div0s.cpp](https://github.com/WebAssembly/binaryen/blob/master/test/example/find_div0s.cpp), which creates a module and then searches it for a specific pattern.
+Built on that foundation are the tools mentioned above, as well as optimizations:

+ * **WebAssembly-specific optimizations** that shrink the code without changing what it does.
+You can think of this as [wasm minification](https://kripken.github.io/talks/binaryen.html#/2), parallel to minification for JavaScript, CSS, etc., all of which are language-specific.
+An example of such an optimization is block return value generation in SimplifyLocals.
+ * **General optimizations** like dead code elimination, constant folding, etc. These also reduce code size of course, but also improve throughput.
+The goal with these optimizations is for Binaryen to be powerful enough that it can be [used as a compiler backend by itself](https://kripken.github.io/talks/binaryen.html#/9).

 Consult the [contributing instructions](Contributing.md) if you're interested in participating.